-Every local knows and loves Hurricane Popcorn.
-You can buy it (easy to find in Hawaii) or make it at home.
+Every Hawaii local knows and loves Hurricane Popcorn.
+You can buy it online, at stores in Hawaii, or make it at home.
 Super simple: popcorn, furikake, and kakimochi.

 I only see Jee in person a few times a year.
 But!
 We chat daily, mostly about what we’re eating, what we’re going to eat, and what we made for dinner.
 Our chats get really interesting when I’m home in Hawaii for long periods of time…that’s when I realize all the local foods/snacks we eat are not at all common or regular.
 Like Hurricane Popcorn!

 Jee: What’s hurricane popcorn.
 And don’t be like, “you don’t know about hurricane popcorn?!”

 Kathy: Wait.
 You really don’t know what hurricane popcorn is???

 And so, this post is for you, Jee…

 It’s not complicated.
 It’s just popcorn, hot and fresh.
 Tossed with melted butter.
 And lots of furikake.
 And kakimochi (which also goes by the name "arare" and "mochi crunch").
 It looks like a hurricane.
 A Hawaiian hurricane heheh.

 There’s no real recipe to this.
 Add more or less of what you like.
 I love it with a TON of furikake.
 I want every popcorn piece covered in furikake.
 Some people like it only with a tiny bit of furikake.
 But the thing is, most people don’t make this “from scratch.”
 Usually go you one of two ways…

 Fyi, I’ve included affiliate links below.
 I may earn a small commission (at no cost to you), if you purchase through the links.